r-vis/r-vis.github.io/doc/home/simulation-code/index.md

 ## Template

 If your code is a list of commands, R-Vis will source your script file each time it needs to execute the simulation.
-The are commands to be executed from top to bottom, typically with parameter assignments occurring near the top of the script, with simulation logic next, and concluding with outputs computed and assigned to one or more symbol names.
+The commands are executed from top to bottom, typically with parameter assignments occurring near the top of the script, with simulation logic next, and concluding with outputs computed and assigned to one or more symbol names.
 When R-Vis needs to vary one or more of the parameter values, its will substitute those values into the source code and rewrite the file before sourcing your script file.

 R-Vis will detect only those parameter assignments made in the global environment.